Pointwise Mutual Information Based Metric and Decoding Strategy for Faithful Generation in Document Grounded Dialogs: Conclusion

 \section{Conclusion}

-In this paper, we present a novel metric, \pmimetric, to measure quantify faithfulness of responses generated by document grounded dialog systems.
+In this paper, we present a novel metric, \pmimetric, to measure faithfulness of responses generated by document grounded dialog systems.
 It uses conditional PMI between the response and the document given the dialog history to quantify faithfulness.
-We extend the idea of \pmimetric to propose a novel decoding strategy, \pmidecode\ which encourages responses to be faithful to the given document by maximizing both the likelihood and faithfulness of the decoded response.
+We extend the idea of \pmimetric to propose a novel decoding objective, \pmidecode\ which encourages responses to be faithful to the given document by maximizing both the likelihood and faithfulness of the decoded response.
 Our experiments on the BEGIN benchmark prove that our proposed metric better correlates with human judgments compared to existing metrics.
-On three document-grounded dialog datasets, our novel decoding strategy generates more faithful responses than greedy decoding, as measured using automated metrics and a human study.
+On three document-grounded dialog datasets, our novel decoding objective generates more faithful responses than the standard likelihood objective, as measured using automated metrics and a human study.